Managers¶

 # User(id=1)

-For those familiar with Django managers, the principle is exactly the same. 😀
+For those familiar with Django managers, the concept is exactly the same. 😀

 from typing import ClassVar